antonrh/anydi/docs/usage/providers/annotated.md

 assert replica.host == "db-replica.local"
 ```

-In this example, we define two providers for different database connections.
-The `Annotated` type hint with a string lets you choose which provider to use by the name in the annotation.
+The two providers above return different database connections.
+The `Annotated` type hint carries the name, so the annotation itself says which provider to use.

-## Use Cases
+## Use cases

-### Multiple Configurations
+### Multiple configurations

 ```python
 from typing import Annotated